AndrewMcLachlan/OctopusNotify/README.md

 Thanks to [DrWalks](https://github.com/DrWalks) for testing.

-Thanks to the [Octopus Deploy](https://octopusdeploy.com) team for making a great release manager!
+Thanks to the [Octopus Deploy](https://octopusdeploy.com) team for making a great deployment automation server!

 ## Licence